SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-09-30-junior-deduction.md

 <i>TRENTE GAGARIN is the daughter of the CHAIRPERSON: the head of the NSR, cloaked in more than a modicum of mystery.
 This castle, with its futuristic fittings, is entirely reverent to this individual.
 Little is known of her outside her role as the figurehead of the New Socialist Republic.
 And yet she's been soaked in fame as the NSR has reached across the globe with its capital improvements.</i>

 <i>The woman who wakes is the thirti-first of the CHAIRPERSON's daughters.
-She is a stranger to Earth, descending to join the NSR's operations prior to the events of [McCOY: ASHTRAY]({% post_url /fpmc-act-02/2020-12-01-mccoy-ashtray %}).
-Here, TRENTE showed us that she's capable of shapeshifting by employing a bat-form to travel with the NSR-aligned DR LENARD McCOY.
+She is a stranger to Earth, descending to join the NSR's operations prior to the events of [TRELAINE: ASHTRAY]({% post_url /fpmc-act-02/2020-12-01-trelaine-ashtray %}).
+Here, TRENTE showed us that she's capable of shapeshifting by employing a bat-form to travel with the NSR-aligned DR LENARD TRELAINE.
 They travelled a great distance with the aim of spying on the retirement home of MYRTLE MARSCAPONE.
 They refer to the TRAITOR and the HAG, their monikers for MANDARC SOO and MYRTLE MARSCAPONE.
 TRENTE & LENARD discover the gravestone of a young man converted to vampirism by the VAMPIRE VLADISLAUS STRAUD.
 They puzzle over a glimmerstone buried with the body; TRENTE appears to have sensitivity to the crystals.</i>

 <i>The pair scatters and TRENTE flees to the Charm Mansion, where TRENTE has taken up the role of Mother following the death of MINERVA CHARM.
 The summer passes without war.
 MINERVA's daughter, GEMMA, has graduated high school and spends large swaths of time away from the house.
 In her absense, the pitter-patter of young feet re-emerges with the welcoming of a young elfin boy and a woman he calls "Auntie".</i>
 <br/><br/>